cdaloia/cdaloia.github.io/content/authors/Galento/_index.md

   - Current Researchers
 ---

-Coming soon!
+Galento's PhD research focuses on the population structure of sea cucumbers and other harvested species in Belize.
+He is joining the lab from the University of Belize.
+Galento completed his undergraduate degree at the University of Belize, and later worked as the Marine Scientist at the University of Belize Environmental Research institute (UB ERI).
+His undergraduate thesis was focused on the ecological behavior of juvenile Permit fish.
+He gained field research experience working on research projects studying reef ecology and mangrove systems.
+Outside of research his favorite leisure activities include baseball, cooking, and martial arts.
 Galento is the recipient of a Connaught International Scholarship.